Course Content and Outcome Guide for EET 272 Effective Summer 2015

 - Describe correct operation of motor control circuits.

 Course Content (Themes, Concepts, Issues and Skills)

 DC motor applications, types, components, and theory of operation.
 Series, shunt, and compound motors.
 Speed, direction, and breaking control.
 AC motor applications, types, components, and theory of operation.
 Single phase induction motors, slit phase motors, and three phase motors.
 AC motor drives DC generators, applications, types, components, and theory of operation.
 AC generators, applications, types, components, and theory of operation.
-Control devices including switches, contactors, relays, and PLCs.
+Control devices including switches, contactors, and/or relays..